-We consistently applied this compensation measure to all employees (other than the CEO) in the employee population and determined that our median employee was a full-time employee located in the same jurisdiction as the CEO.
-Although we use a variety of pay elements to structure the compensation arrangements of our employees, we believe that the methodology described above is an appropriate, consistently applied compensation measure that provides a reasonable estimate calculated in a manner consistent with SEC rules based on our payroll and employment records.
-Because the SEC rules for identifying the median employee allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their compensation practices, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies may have different employment and compensation practices and may utilize different methodologies, exclusions, estimates and assumptions in calculating their own pay ratios.
+The methodology and material assumptions, adjustments and estimates used to identify the median employee for Quanta's 2017 pay ratio calculation are set forth in Quanta's proxy statement filed with the SEC on April 13, 2018.
+Because the SEC rules for identifying the median employee allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their compensation practices, the pay ratio reported by other companies may not be comparable to the pay ratio reported by Quanta, as other companies may have different employment and compensation practices and may utilize different methodologies, exclusions, estimates and assumptions in calculating their own pay ratios.